 This outstanding addition follows a host of improvements to the Durango lineup for 2021.
 Among other things, the exterior design is more aggressive, while the interior has been revised (steering wheel, console, dashboard, etc.) for a more high-tech, driver-centric environment.
 New Ebony Red leather in Citadel trim is particularly notable, but let’s not forget the new Uconnect 5 infotainment system with 10.1-inch screen and wireless Android Auto/Apple CarPlay integration.

-The first 2021 Durangos will arrive at dealerships this fall.
+The first 2021 Durangos will arrive at dealerships this fall with a base MSRP of $47,495.
 By the way, this is still the only SUV in its class to offer a V8 engine.

 2021 Dodge Challenger Super Stock